Nek5000/nekRS_doc/source/problem_setup/properties.rst

 Constant Properties
 -------------------

-Constant physical properties, including transport and diffusion coefficients, for all equations are specified in the :ref:`Parameter file <parameter_file>` under respective :ref:`field sections <sec:field_settings>`.
+Constant physical properties, including transport and diffusion coefficients, for all equations are specified in the :ref:`Parameter file <par_file>` under respective :ref:`field sections <sec:field_settings>`.
-Consider the following template for a :ref:`non-dimensional <_nondimensional_eqs>` case setup:
+Consider the following template for a :ref:`non-dimensional <nondimensional_eqs>` case setup:

 .. code-block::